Patricia de Leon (actress): Early life and education

 De Leon was a contestant in Miss Panama (now Señorita Panamá), she finished in third place and was crowned Miss Hispanidad 1995 at 19 years of age.
 Her debut on TV was doing the weather for a local station in Panama TVN-Channel 2, followed by featuring as an anchor and a reporter for a news program on the same network.
 She also created, produced and hosted a tourism show for RPC TV/MEDCOM.

 She became an actress in Hollywood by accepting the role of "La Llorona del Río".
 She has been able to pursue both the Hispanic and American market.
 She has been featured on shows like Cold Case, Crossing Jordan, Lincoln Heights for ABC Family, La Corte del Pueblo for Telemundo, Perro Amor for the same network, and The Chicago Code for Fox Network, and in films like "How the Garcia Girls spent their summer", "All in", "Love Orchard" and "Pool Boys".

+In February 2009, she became the first female winner of the Scripps Howard Super Sage Award thanks to her Super Bowl XLIII prediction of Pittsburgh beating Arizona, 27-24.
+The final score was actually 27-23.
+Her prediction was the closest out of more than 100 celebrities who participated in Scripps Howard's Celebrity Super Bowl Poll.

 Activism

-Patricia de Leon believes is the spokesperson for "One Love Foundation", which defends the rights and fights against the discrimination of the LGBT (Lesbian, Gay, Bisexual, Transgender) Community.
+Patricia de Leon is the spokesperson for "One Love Foundation", which defends the rights and fights against the discrimination of the LGBT (Lesbian, Gay, Bisexual, Transgender) Community.